 ᑐᖕᖓᓱᒋᑦ Welcome Bienvenue

-I spoke with CBC News about Canada’s day of Truth and Reconciliation, along with other Indigenous artists across Canada, including Aysanabee, Elisapie, Gator Beaulieu, and more.
+CBC News Interview - Canada’s day of Truth and Reconciliation, along with other Indigenous artists across Canada, including Aysanabee, Elisapie, Gator Beaulieu, and more.

 The kids from Reel Youth are going to make a music video for one of our songs!
 They are looking for a few more participants to sign up for the program!
 If you’re interested in learning how to create a music video, apply here: https://reelyouth.ca/khs-musicvideo.html